afrankenthal/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a [Dicke Fellow](https://phy.princeton.edu/dicke-fellows) at Princeton University's Physics department.
+I am currently a [Robert H. Dicke Fellow](https://phy.princeton.edu/dicke-fellows) at Princeton University's Physics department.
 Originally from Rio de Janeiro, Brazil, I hold a B.A. from Reed College, in Portland, OR, and a M.S. and Ph.D. from Cornell University, in Ithaca, NY.
 I work in two different experiments searching for dark matter using complementary strategies: with the larger [CMS Collaboration](https://cms.cern/collaboration) smashing protons together at the LHC, and with a smaller team at Laboratori Nazionali di Frascati, Italy, looking for dark photons ([PADME Collaboration](http://padme.lnf.infn.it/)).
-My work revolves around data analysis, detector data reconstruction, and upgrade studies for the next generation of high-energy physics detectors, in particular the CMS pixel detector.
+My work revolves around data analysis, detector data reconstruction, and upgrade studies for the next generation of high-energy physics detectors, in particular the CMS tracker detector.